 Lisa Hernandez is VIDEA’s Finance Manager, administrator, and all round rational thinker.
 Lisa, who started as a practicum student in 2011, plays a central role in our day-to-day operations and we couldn’t operate without her.
 She really is a jack of all trades!
 Lisa holds a Bachelor of Arts in Anthropology and Intercultural Education Training from the University of Victoria.
 Lisa is passionate about the achievement of universal human rights, and youth and womens’ empowerment.
 Lisa is a critical and lateral thinker and has answers when others don’t.
 The entire team aspires to having Lisa’s calm-headedness and never-ending reserves of patience.
 Lisa lives in Victoria with her husband, dog and sometimes team member, Rocky, and four adorable children.

-Katie Haworth is VIDEA’s Program Coordinator and a former IYIP intern.
+Katie Haworth (she/her) is VIDEA’s Program Coordinator and a former IYIP intern.
 She is fascinated by global interconnectedness and passionate about inspiring collective action for the greater good.
-She feel so grateful to work with and learn from everyone in the VIDEA family.
+She feel so grateful to work with and learn alongside the wonderful VIDEA community.
 Katie lives on Treaty 13 territory in Toronto, where she can be found reading and talking about books.

 Febby Ngwira is an Intern in Lusaka, Zambia.
 Febby, who has been part of VIDEA’s Education Program since junior secondary school (over 10 years!), recently completed a diploma in Early Childhood Education and has plans to pursue a degree in the near future.
 Febby is enjoying her internship and learning many new things.